NPTP/RaylTime/README.md

 ## Ongoing to-dos for this project (This section to be removed on completion)

 - UI: show "Show bounding boxes: ON/OFF", "Bounding box tree depth: _/\<max_depth\>", "Raytrace recursion depth: _", and "View distance: \_".
 Maybe also show level/file name?
-- Have the AABB tree constructor find a "global" maximum depth of the tree, and use this to limit the box vis tree depth and UI should tell you what the limit is.
 - Support collision using the AABB tree (box around camera) (bring back box->intersect(box) code).
 Set to some value like double the distance to image plane.
 - Move sdl2.dll into the build folder automatically if it's not already there.
 Use the existing 32/64 env check at the top of main.cpp to know which dll to use.
 Helpful sample code: